kitproj/jira-cli/README.md

 - The `jira` CLI supports the following commands:
   - `jira get-issue <issue-key>` - gets the Jira issue details, including the status and key.
+  - `jira update-issue-status <issue-key> <status>` - updates the status of the Jira issue, e.g., to  "In Progress" or "Closed".
   - `jira get-comments <issue-key>` - gets the comments on the Jira issue.
   - `jira add-comment <issue-key> "<comment>"` - adds a comment to the Jira issue.
 You must not use double quotes in the comment.
-- You can get a Jira, list comments on the Jira, and add a comment on the Jira.
+- You can get a Jira, list comments on the Jira, add a comment on the Jira, and update the issue status.
 You cannot do anything else.
 - Refuse to work on closed Jira issues.

 ```